anushatomar13/documentation-template/docs/guides/upgrading.md

 4. **Start fresh (optional)**
     - For significant upgrades with many breaking changes, you may want to start with a fresh Caliper installation rather than upgrading in-place.

-Always refer to the official documentation and release notes for the specific version you are upgrading to.
-They will provide the most accurate and up-to-date information on the upgrade process and any potential issues to be aware of.